Skip to content

 • “What’s your experience with bottom-of-funnel content like comparison pages and alternative pages?”

-If an agency responds with “We’ll increase your traffic 300%!” they probably don’t understand B2B SaaS metrics.
+If an agency responds with “We’ll increase your traffic 300%!” — they don’t understand B2B SaaS metrics.
 A better response sounds like: “We’ll target keywords with qualified intent that drive demo requests from your ideal customer profile.”

-Your Budget
+Tip 2: Know Your Budget

 Checking the budget for Q1